Lyn's The Biz!

 On 18th November police search Michael Jackson's Neverland ranch, north-west of Los Angeles.
 Two days later the singer is arrested on multiple counts of child sexual molestation.

-The US President George Bush arrives in London on 18th November for a three-day state visit to the UK.
+The US President George W. Bush arrives in London on 18th November for a three-day state visit to the UK.
 On Thanksgiving Day he makes an unannounced visit to US troops in Baghdad.

 The South African government releases funds for antiretroviral drugs to help the estimated 5.3 million of its citizens living with HIV / AIDS.
 On 29th November Cape Town plays host to the 46664 AIDS charity concert.
 Named after Nelson Mandela's prison number on Robben Island, the concert features performances by Beyoncé Knowles, Bono, Peter Gabriel and Annie Lennox.